Managing Director, ICT Consultant and Business Advisor

 Craigmore, South Australia

-Early work built on reliability, routine, self-management and consistency.
+Early work delivering newspapers built reliability, routine, route discipline, customer consistency, time management and self-management.

 Context